petergriuffin123/arch/README.txt

 hey, you're in the readme

-follow the pdf tutorial to install it
+follow the pdf tutorial to install it if you don't have the pdf, you can just go to https://wiki.archlinux.org/title/Installation_guide i guess since it's the same thing

 once installed, this is how to install a desktop environment: